When is is put in English? Uses of was - were

 When do they say am and is, and when do they say are?

-Common abbreviations in spoken and written speech
+Common abbreviations for spoken and written speech

-• I am = I "m, I am not = I" m not;
+• I am = I"m, I am not = I"m not;

-• he is = he "s, he is not = he" s not or he isn "t;
+• he is = he"s, he is not = he"s not or he isn't;

-• she is = she "s, she is not = she" s not or she isn "t;
+• she is = she"s, she is not = she"s not or she isn't;

-• it is = it "s, it is not = it" s not or it isn't;
+• it is = it"s, it is not = it"s not or it isn't;

 • we are = we"re, we are not = we"re not or we aren't;